-Rates are still very, very low by any measure, even though they have gone up some in the past few months.
-Although we went through a refinance boom in 2010, there are still plenty of people who want to refinance.
-Many of them still can, and some cannot.
+I often get asked, “Why can’t I refinance?
+I make my payments now”.
+Rates are still very, very low by any measure.
+Even though they have gone up some in the past few months, rates are low.
+We went through a refinance boom in 2010.
+But there are still plenty of people who want to refinance.
+Many of them can, and some cannot.
 Why can’t they?

 -they do not currently have a job.

--their debt ratios are too high.
+-debt ratios are too high.

--their credit scores are sub par.
+-credit scores are sub par.

--their house does not appraise to show any equity.
+-the house does not appraise to show any equity.

 I had a potential client who stated, “Please understand that the house is worth $1,000,000 approximately and that I am asking to refinance a mortgage for $215,000.
 If this has to become an aggravation for me in terms of documents, statements, questions, etc. I’d rather stay with my current mortgage.”

 He got his wish.
 He had been self employed for only 1 year and did not want to answer any questions at all about his assets, credit or income.
 And the bottom line is that Fannie Mae and Freddie Mac require a borrower to be self-employed for at least 2 years before they’ll even consider your income in qualifying for a mortgage.
-When he had bought his home, he was salaried, but later started his own business.
+When he had bought his home he was salaried, but later started his own business.
 When he contacted me to refinance he only had 1 year under his belt in his new company, and did not want to answer any questions nor provide documents about his income.

-Unfortunately banks and Fannie Mae and Freddie Mac have gone from closing their eyes to making loans in the boom times between 1998-2006, and now underwrite mortgage loans with incredible scrutiny.
+Unfortunately banks and Fannie Mae and Freddie Mac have gone from closing their eyes when making loans in the boom times between 1998-2006, and now underwrite mortgage loans with incredible scrutiny.
 In fact, it is not going out on a limb to say they use way too much scrutiny.
-But I will side with the banks on this one, and agree that if someone is unqualified, and appears to be a repayment risk, why should they make the loan?
+But I will side with the banks on this one and agree that if someone is unqualified, and appears to be a repayment risk, why should they make the loan?